 A few days later I was in the studio at Paisley Park interviewing Prince.
 Some things I vividly remember from that day: 1.
 He had a major disagreement with the photographer from Interview.
 The row actually set the stage for what became an interesting discussion about ego, something Prince told me he’d been working on.
 2. Our pizza-and-salad lunch was inspected by his security people upon its delivery (“he doesn’t allow meat on the premises,” we were told.)
 3. Prince arrived three hours late, wore heels and make-up.
 4. He was personable, friendly, funny, charming and engaging.
-5. Prince’s recording studio bwas a sight to behold, boasting a massive SSL mixing desk.
-Oh, I accidentally touched the neck of his famous symbol guitar that was perched on a stand while he was turning on the lights in the control room.
+5. Prince’s recording studio was a sight to behold, boasting a massive SSL mixing desk and an arsenal of studio gear.
+Before Prince switched on the lights, I accidentally touched the neck of his famous symbol guitar that was perched on a stand while he was turning on the lights in the control room.

 A few moments ago over the reception area, where Pottery Barn and Saks Fifth Avenue catalogs sat neatly stacked next to this week’s TV Guide (addressed to Prince Rogers Nelson) and this month’s Vegetarian Times (addressed to Mayte Garcia-Nelson), a New York photographer with just a little too much attitude for her own good asked Prince if she could photograph him outside in the suburban splendor of his Minneapolis oasis, specifically because he “always looks so artificial” in all his photographs.
 Prince rolled his eyes upon hearing the comment, promptly turned heel and decided he’d rather speak to this writer than throw a needless fit.